bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 Global Variables are stored in new locations.
 During development, the project's Global Variables are now stored in the :ref:`variables.yaml <variables>` file.
-On the
-|ivy-engine|, Global Variables have been moved from the System Database to the
-application's :ref:`app-yaml` file.
+On the Axon Ivy Engine, Global Variables have been moved from the System Database to the application's :ref:`app-yaml` file.
 Furthermore, database and project migrations do the conversion from the old to the new format for you automatically.